 #9 Don’t Forget Accessibility Design

-When it comes to e-learning platforms, accessibility is especially valuable, as one in five of your users may have a sort of disability.
+When it comes to e-learning platforms, accessible design is especially valuable, as one in five of your users may have a sort of disability.

 Disabilities are various, and they can be visual, auditory, speech-related, or neurological.